How Much Does A New Air Conditioner Cost?

 What About the Best Air Conditioners On the Market?

-- BEST – 17 SEER to 18 SEER Split Heat Pump or AC with Gas Furnace cost: $8,500 – $13,000*
+• BEST – 17 SEER to 18 SEER (or equivalent SEER2) Split Heat Pump or AC with Gas Furnace cost: $10,500 – $13,500*

 Most often: Two-stage compressors (sometimes variable speed), variable speed motors, and premium features.
 Expect much better comfort and reduced temperature swings compared to your older single-stage system.
 Expect considerably lower utility bills than your older existing single-stage system.

-- ULTIMATE – 18 SEER to 25+ SEER Split Heat Pump or AC with Gas Furnace cost: $9,000 – $15,000+*
+• ULTIMATE – 18 SEER to 25+ SEER (or equivalent SEER2) Heat Pump or AC with Gas Furnace cost: $13,000 – $16,000+*

 Almost Always: Variable-speed inverter driven compressors, variable speed motors inside and outside, and the most premium features available on the market.
 Expect significantly better comfort and virtually no temperature swings.
-Most manufacturers publicly claim temperature control to within 1/2 a degree Fahrenheit!
+Most manufacturers publicly claim temperature control to within 1/2 a degree Fahrenheit.
 Expect significant energy savings compared to single-stage and even dual-stage existing systems.
 These systems almost always include high-end Wi-Fi controls and are practically silent inside and out.

 *Depending on brand, tonnage (BTU Capacity), features, and minor component changes needed to accommodate the new system.